 Next, copy the extracted files, particularly the core and vendor directories, and files in the root of the downloaded folders.
 The reverse of what you did to delete the content above.
 This should restore the files and folders with the latest versions.

 cd drupal-x.x.x sudo cp -R core vendor /var/www/html/drupal sudo cp *.* .[a-z]* /var/www/html/drupal

 You may have to change the directory file permissions again.
 Run the commands below.

 sudo chown -R www-data:www-data /var/www/html/drupal sudo chmod -R 755 /var/www/html/drupal

 Update the Core Database Tables

-Finally, open your browser and browse to the site URL followed by update.php.
+Finally, open your browser and browse the site URL, followed by update.php.

 This will update the core database tables.

-You should now be able to log on and go to your Drupal admin, navigate to Administration > Reports > Status report.
+You should now be able to log on, go to your Drupal admin, and navigate to Administration > Reports > Status report.
 Verify that everything is working as expected.
-You should see that the site is updated.
+In addition, you should see that the site is updated.

 You can now go and take the site from maintenance mode.